 This paper describes a kind of systems of systems where hard real-time simulations and computationalphysical systems are mirror images of one another.
-Interactions within simulations are separated from those with computational-physical systems.
-A simple scenario is developed where a control switch executes in the ALRT-DEVS simulation platform while interacting with a Relay Phidget.
+Toward this goal, simulations interactions within are separated from those with computational-physical systems.
+A simple scenario is developed where a control switch executes in the ALRT-DEVS platform while interacting with a Relay Phidget.
 This role of simulation is complementary to the logical-time systems of systems simulations and different types of hardware-in-theloop simulations used in cyber-physical systems research.
-With new advances in computation and hardware platforms, accuracy and scale of real-time simulation will increase and thus leading to seamless interactions between simulated and real-world systems.
-In particular, use of a real-time operating system (RTOS) such as Wind River VxWorks can increase timing accuracy and offer higher granularity for tasks scheduling.
-Another area of interest is for heterogenous simulation models to interact with computational-physical systems.
-Distributed real-time simulation with high fidelity (i.e., action level timing) is another research direction.
+With new advances in computation and hardware platforms, accuracy and scale of real-time simulation will increase and thus seamless interaction between simulated and real-world systems should become more achievable.
+To this end, research in distributed real-time simulation with high fidelity (with action level timing) and simulation model transformations for target computation and hardware platforms are among many exciting future research directions.